4GeeksAcademy/blog/blog/applied-machine-learning.us.md

 The bottom line is that Applied Machine Learning in Python is pretty great, and 4Geeks Academy is doing a great job teaching an in-demand skill.
 In fact, 84% of their graduates get a job in tech within 90 days of graduating, which is a great number, especially when unemployment is on the rise.
 So, we say this place is a great option!

+ ## What Is 4Geeks Academy?
+First things first, you need to know about the academy you are joining, right?
+This is a licensed platform and is considered one of the best, and results-driven bootcamps out there.Once you join [4Geeks Academy](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning) to learn coding, you get lifetime career support, quick response time if you have any questions, and one-on-one mentoring (did we mention it’s unlimited?).